-Below are profiles of past OFS Pathways participants (taken from self-reflection essays which were written while at OFS).
+Below are profiles of past OFS Legacy (previously called Pathways) participants (taken from self-reflection essays which were written while at OFS).
 For the most up-to-date information about OFS youth, please connect with us through social media.

 Ashley, 14-15 Pathways Participant